Lixkote/Startify/STInstallerBuilder/README.md

     -   DockedDesign (bool) - This toggles between floating and docked start menu style.
     - DisplayTiles (bool) - Display or hide tiles part of the start menu
     - Show*Button (bool) - Displays or hides the respective button in left bar of the start menu.
+    - TooltipCaption (string) - Tooltip caption to search for when hooking the Start Button
+    - TooltipName (string) - Tooltip Window name to search for when hooking the Start Button

+      Be careful about the two last ones if you are using any other language than English or Polish

 - Tiles\Layout.xml
 	- This is a xml layout tree of pinned tiles on the start menu.